My Philosophy

 • Practice: Yes, practice is a skill!
 I teach students how to practice efficiently and effectively.
 Please click on "practice" on the top bar for more details.

 What about talent?
-Countless times, people have told me they don't have musical talent.
-Not true!
+Many people have told me they don't have musical talent.
+This is a myth.
 Research in the last four decades shows that anyone can become an expert at anything with high quality practice.
 According to Anders Ericsson, the only innate differences are height and body size.
 Our brains rewire themselves.
 If you want to learn the piano, I can teach you.

 My students attend monthly classes which I consider pivotal to their progress.
-They get to know one another and participate in musical activities to improve skills.
-Most importantly, they play for each other to build confidence and reduce performance anxiety.
+They get to know one another and participate in musical activities to improve skills, and most importantly, play for each other to build confidence and reduce performance anxiety.